Sourdough Starter FAQ

 - My starter isn’t bubbling at all (it was, or never was, or is a funny colour!)

-- Sounds like it has either run out of food(water and flour), got too cold (less than 21c) or something has got into it and killed it off!
+- Sounds like it has either run out of food(water and flour), got too cold (29c is the ideal temperature) or something has got into it and killed it off.
 Overly chlorinated water can have an adverse affect on the yeast.
 It’s usually food and temperature related, feed again and warm it up.

 - How can I keep some of my starter safe as a backup if my live starter dies?